rails/rails/guides/source/getting_started.md

 end
 ```

-If you run +rake routes+, you'll see that all the routes that we
+If you run `rake routes`, you'll see that all the routes that we
 declared before are still available:

 ```bash